NotNishanXD/Marky-Music-Selfbot/README.md

 # Marky Music Selfbot

-A JavaScript-based Discord self-bot designed for streaming high-quality music from YouTube, Spotify, and multiple other platforms.
+A JavaScript-based Discord selfbot designed for streaming high-quality music from YouTube, Spotify, and multiple other platforms.
 Optimized for speed, stability, and smooth performance.

 ## Disclaimer